vaibhavpandeyvpz/katora-java/README.md

 }
 ```

-Then later, you first creat the container (just once) and then fetch the service anywhere in your app from your container using:
+Then later, you first create the container (just once) and then fetch the service anywhere in your app from your container using:

 ```java
 public class YourMainClass {